-Executive Directors Purpose and Link to Strategy Operation Maximum Opportunity Performance Metrics BASE SALARY To attract, retain and motivate executive directors of the highest calibre who are capable of delivering the Company's strategic objectives, reflecting the individual's experience and role within the Company.
+Executive Directors Purpose and Link to Strategy Operation Maximum Opportunity Performance Metrics BASE S SALARY To attract, retain and motivate executive directors of the highest calibre who are capable of delivering the Company's strategic objectives, reflecting the individual's experience and role within the Company.
 Base salary is designed to provide an appropriate level of fixed income to avoid an over- reliance on variable pay elements that could encourage excessive risk taking.
 Salaries are normally reviewed annually, and changes are generally effective from 1 October.
 The annual salary review of the Executive Directors takes into consideration a number of factors, including: scope of the individual's responsibilities; abilities, experience and performance of the individual; business performance; salary increases awarded to the overall employee population; market competitiveness and US and UK market practice; and the underlying rate of inflation.
 Executive Director level salaries are determined considering industry benchmarking data.
 There is no prescribed maximum annual salary or salary increase.
 Base salary increases are awarded at the discretion of the Committee; however, the Committee is guided by the general increase for the broader employee population but may decide to award a lower increase for Executive Directors or exceed this to recognize, for example, an increase in the scale, scope or responsibility of the role and/or take account relevant market movements.
 Executive Director level salary increases are approved by the Board in line with corporate performance and are consistent with positions held.
 No formal metrics, although any increases take account of Company performance and the individual performance of the Executive Director.
-BEN EFITS Benefits in kind offered to Executive Directors are provided on a market- The Company aims to offer benefits that are in line with the Executive Directors' local There is no defined maximum value for benefits, but the Committee will consider the Not performance related.
+BENEFITS Benefits in kind offered to Executive Directors are provided on a market- competitive basis, to assist with their recruitment and retention.
+The Company aims to offer benefits that are in line with the Executive Directors' local market and those offered to the wider workforce.
+There is no defined maximum value for benefits, but the Committee will consider the aggregate value of any such benefits when determining what should be offered.
+Not performance related.